Our Call Center is open for normal business and representatives are available M-F, 7am to 7pm: 1-800-EDISON-1 (1-800-334-7661).

 Each of your retail locations will receive a new ComEd account number.
-If you currently pay your ComEd bills through a bank or other financial institution, you’ll need to update your account number in early 2024 to help ensure your payments are correctly applied to your accounts.
+If you currently set up your ComEd bill to be paid directly through a bank or other financial institution's bill pay service, you’ll need to update your account number in February 2024 to help ensure your payments are correctly applied to your accounts.

 Yes.
 Consider enrolling in AutoPay.
 Your payment is automatically deducted from your bank account each month on its due date.
 Once enrolled, you won’t need to update your banking information with your new ComEd account number!

 Visit ComEd.com/Autopay and click the “Enroll in Autopay” button to enroll today.